 The Great Western Air Ambulance Charity (GWAAC) provides emergency care via helicopter and car to medical emergencies and traumatic injuries across Bristol, Bath and North East Somerset, Gloucestershire, South Gloucestershire, North Somerset, parts of Wiltshire and surrounding areas.
-We have now been flying our helicopters across these areas, saving lives, for 14 years!

 The GWAAC Critical Care Team consists of a highly trained and experienced Pilot, Critical Care Doctors, and Advanced and Specialist Paramedics.
 From emergency blood transfusions to roadside amputations or treating cardiac arrests, our crew specialise in Pre-Hospital Emergency Medicine and Trauma Medicine, quite literally bringing the hospital to the patient.